Top-Rated Smart Home Security Systems – Roundup & Reviews

 - Proprietary RF (not Z-Wave); Alexa + Google Assistant integration

-- 6 monitoring tiers from $0 to $79.99/month; no contracts
+- 6 monitoring tiers from $0 to $79.99/month; no contracts required

-- Outdoor Camera Pro with Active Guard (AI-powered deterrence)
+- Outdoor Camera Pro with Active Guard AI-powered deterrence

-- DIY install in ~45 min; paid pro install from $124.99
+- DIY install in ~45 min; paid pro install from $124.99; 60-day return period

 5. Abode — Best for Multi-Ecosystem Smart Homes

 Abode earns its reputation as the most interoperable system on this list.
 The Abode hub supports Z-Wave, Zigbee, Wi-Fi, and Matter — and is one of the few security platforms compatible with Apple HomeKit, Amazon Alexa, and Google Home simultaneously.
-The CUE automation engine allows users to build custom automations without technical expertise (e.g., lights turn on when the front door opens, thermostat adjusts when the system arms in Away mode).
+The CUE automation engine allows custom automations without technical expertise (e.g., lights turn on when the front door opens, thermostat adjusts when the system arms in Away mode).
+Third-party device compatibility is the broadest of any system reviewed here, including Philips Hue, Nest, Echo, and most Z-Wave and Zigbee devices.
+Monitoring starts free with paid tiers from $7.99/month; professional monitoring from $20/month, no contracts.

-- Apple HomeKit compatible (rare among security systems)
+- Z-Wave + Zigbee + Wi-Fi + Matter; Apple HomeKit compatible (rare among security systems)

 - CUE automation engine; no-code custom routines